iximeow/rmalloc/README.md

 ```
 LD_PRELOAD=./target/release/librmalloc.so cargo build
 ```
-in the `rmalloc` repo should .. almost .. complete without error.
+in the `rmalloc` repo should complete without error.

+for the security-minded user, `safety-checks` enables off-by-default checks to confirm that memory is not double-allocated. these checks can cause instability in many applications and are disabled by default. to build `rmalloc` with safety checks enabled, `cargo build --release --features safety-checks`.
+IMPORTANT: if you intend to use rmalloc with safety checks enabled, read the following section!

 ### "help, my program reports that it crashed with `Segmentation fault`!!!!!"

-it probably caught the segfault rmalloc uses to probe if a page can be used for a new allocation, and thought the fault was due to its own behavior. `vim` and `collect2` both do this. some applications do not chain signal handlers on the assumption they have exclusive interest in signals or signal handling, so naively overwriting the `SIGSEGV` handler will irreparably break `rmalloc`.
+it probably caught the segfault rmalloc uses to probe if a page can be used for a new allocation, and thought the fault was due to its own behavior. `vim`, `bash`, and `collect2` both do this, to name a few. some applications do not chain signal handlers on the assumption they have exclusive interest in signals or signal handling, so naively overwriting the `SIGSEGV` handler will irreparably break `rmalloc`.

 #### theory